Missouri S&T

 OVERVIEW

 The mission of the Intelligent Microsystem Laboratory (IML) is to accomplish functional integration (on-chip intelligence) and structural integration (miniaturization) of advanced microsystems.
-We identify novel microsystems for special needs, implement them with microfabrication technologies, and demonstrate the system performance.
-Current research topics include intelligent biochemical microsystems (microsensors, microactuators, and microfluidics) and their applications to special environments (in situ/in vivo environment, microgravity environment, and rhizosphere environment).
+We conceptualize novel microsystems for special needs, implement them with novel technologies and demonstrate the system performance.
+Our main research topics are intelligent microsystems (microsensors, microactuators, and microfluidics) and their niche applications largely to biological and medical areas.
+Some of our current focuses include: metabolites sensing (on-chip self-calibration) and plant/crop physiology (root growth environment).
+The overarching goals of this exploration are to contribute to global health issues and to secure our future sustainability.

-The IML is located at the Materials Research Center (MRC), Missouri University of Science and Technology (MST).
+The IML is located at the Materials Research Center (MRC), Missouri University of Science and Technology (Missouri S&T).
 The laboratory is equipped with a variety of instruments to fabricate and characterize integrated microsystems.
-We are part of the Intelligent System Center (ISC) and support one of ISC’s emphasis areas (Advanced Sensing, Decision and Control) and its sub-area (MEMS and nanosensors).
-The IML is devoted to providing highly interactive and interdisciplinary research environment and to collaborating with experts in various fields to develop niche research areas.
+We are part of the Materials Research Center (MRC) and support the MRC's missions.
+The IML is devoted to providing highly interactive and interdisciplinary research environment and to collaborating with experts in various fields to develop new research areas.

 CONTACT